patmakes/wazuh-docker-ansible/README.md

 Now you can restart the ssh service or reboot, and test that you have successfully disabled password authentication.

-***Once you have set up SSH keys for the service account, make sure they are accessible to the Hosts file, either by path or vault injection***
+***Once you have set up SSH keys for the service account, make sure they are accessible to the Hosts file on the Tailscale Control Node, either by path or .env injection***
 ## Step 4 - Define Wazuh Version to be deployed

 *Note that this playbook is to be run from this repo located on the Ansible Control Node in `/etc/ansible/wazuh-docker-ansible/`, if you want to run them elsewhere change the paths in the provided ansible playbook*